-- 9.1.11.1.
-The Leader will perform the following functions: - 9.1.1.1.1.1.
-Leading on implementing the Council's policy and budget decisions: - 9.1.2.11.1.2. pProvidinge leadership of the Council by setting the strategic direction and key priorities, overseeing the development of the financial strategies; - 9.1.3.11.1.3. rRepresenting the Council in the community and in negotiations with regional and national organisations; - 9.1.4.11.1.4. in the absence of a Portfolio Holder takinge responsibility for all relevant matters within the remit of the Cabinet: - 9.1.5.11.1.5.
-Aappointment of a Deputy Leader; - 9.1.6.11.1.6. aAppointment of up to 9 Councillors to be Members of the Cabinet; - 9.1.7.11.1.7. aAllocateing to each Member of the Cabinet areas of responsibility to be known as Portfolios; - 9.1.8.11.1.8. nNotifyingy the Monitoring Officer of the allocation of responsibility so that the information can be compiled in the Cabinet Members' Portfolio Scheme: - 9.1.9.11.1.9. pProvidinge leadership to the Cabinet and chair Cabinet meetings; - 9.1.10.11.1.10. wWhere the Leader judges it to be the most suitable course of action, the Leader may require any decision proposed by one or more Portfolio Holders to be taken by the full Cabinet; - 9.1.11.11. eExercisinge discretion to personally discharge any Executive Functions or make arrangements for their discharge by the Cabinet, another Member of the Cabinet, a Committee of the Cabinet or an Officer (without prejudice to their continued power to discharge that function); and - 9.1.12.11.1.12. responsibility for aAll Executive Functions not expressed to be within the remit of the Leader or otherwise delegated by the Leader to the Cabinet, a Cabinet Member, Committee of the Cabinet or to Officers.
+- 11.1.
+The Leader will perform the following functions: - 11.1.1. leading on implementing the Council's policy and budget decisions; - 11.1.2. providing leadership of the Council by setting the strategic direction and key priorities, overseeing the development of the financial strategies; - 11.1.3. representing the Council in the community and in negotiations with regional and national organisations; - 11.1.4. in the absence of a Portfolio Holder taking responsibility for all relevant matters within the remit of the Cabinet; - 11.1.5. appointment of a Deputy Leader; - 11.1.6. appointment of up to 9 Councillors to be Members of the Cabinet; - 11.1.7. allocating to each Member of the Cabinet areas of responsibility to be known as Portfolios; - 11.1.8. notifying the Monitoring Officer of the allocation of responsibility so that the information can be compiled in the Cabinet Members' Portfolio Scheme; - 11.1.9. providing leadership to the Cabinet and chair Cabinet meetings; - 11.1.10. where the Leader judges it to be the most suitable course of action, the Leader may require any decision proposed by one or more Portfolio Holders to be taken by the full Cabinet; - 11.1.11. exercising discretion to personally discharge any Executive Functions or make arrangements for their discharge by the Cabinet, another Member of the Cabinet, a Committee of the Cabinet or an Officer (without prejudice to their continued power to discharge that function); and - 11.1.12. responsibility for all Executive Functions not expressed to be within the remit of the Leader or otherwise delegated by the Leader to the Cabinet, a Cabinet Member, Committee of the Cabinet or to Officers.